 Resume Writer Certifications: Member of PARW/CC

-ZipJob writes on its website that all their writers are highly experienced and are certified through the Professional Association of Resume Writers & Career Coaches (PARW/CC).
+ZipJob writes on its website that all their writers are highly experienced and that ZipJob is certified through the Professional Association of Resume Writers & Career Coaches (PARW/CC).
 What’s more, their writers have backgrounds in recruiting, career coaching, job placement, and professional writing.
 This is impressive, as most resume writing services we reviewed made no such claims.

-ZipJob’s guarantee is quite generous.
+ZipJob’s guarantee is quite generous but is only available for Fast Track and Premium packages.
 They are confident that their writers will produce “job-winning” resumes.
-Furthermore, consumers should expect to land twice as many interviews within 60 days.
-If this isn’t achieved by their customers, the resume service will assign a senior writer who will compare the resume to various job descriptions, followed by an updated resume and suggestions as to how the consumer can make further improvements to their resume.
+Furthermore, consumers should expect more interviews within 60 days.
+If this isn’t achieved by their customers, the resume service will assign a senior writer who will compare the resume to various job descriptions.

 Samples & Testimonials: Lacking in Resume Samples but Honest Testimonials

-ZipJob only posts three before-and-after samples of resumes on their site, whereas one resume service we reviewed listed 25 resumes consisting of various industries.
-The samples were similar in format, which might make one wonder if ZipJob uses a template to create their resumes.
+ZipJob only posts one before-and-after sample of resumes on their site, whereas one resume service we reviewed listed numerous resumes consisting of various industries.

 Available Plans & Pricing: The Lowest Price on the Market